isomerpages/isomerpages-govtech/media/technews/_posts/2017-01-04-the-new-team-sport-of-data-science.md

 ---
-layout: post
-title:  "The new team sport of Data Science"
+title: 'The new team sport of Data Science'
-permalink: "/media/technews/the-new-team-sport-of-data-science"
+permalink: /media/technews/the-new-team-sport-of-data-science
 category: technews
-image: "/images/technews/the-new-team-sport-of-data-science-part-1.png"
+image: /images/technews/the-new-team-sport-of-data-science-part-1.png

 ---

 ![The new team sport of Data Science](/images/technews/the-new-team-sport-of-data-science-part-1.png)